defold/defold/README_BUILD.md

 ## Unit tests

-Unit tests are run automatically when invoking waf if not --skip-tests is specified.
+Unit tests are run automatically when invoking waf if not `--skip-tests` is specified.
 A typically workflow when working on a single test is to run:

     $ waf --skip-tests && ./build/default/.../test_xxx

-With the flag `--gtest_filter=` it's possible to run a single test in the suite, see [Running a Subset of the Tests](https://code.google.com/p/googletest/wiki/AdvancedGuide#Running_a_Subset_of_the_Tests)
+With the flag `--test-filter=` it's possible to run a single test in the suite, see [jctest documentation](https://jcash.github.io/jctest/api/03-runtime/#command-line-options)